vightel/FloodMapsWorkshop/README.md

     * osmdb# create extension postgis_tiger_geocoder;
     * osmdb# create extension postgis_topology;

-* [OPTIONAL] While at it, add database tables if you are going to use the Publisher (Node Application)
+3. While at it, add database tables if you are going to use the Publisher (Node Application)
   * add ./sql/users.sql
   * add ./sql/applications.sql
   * add ./sql/radarsat2.sql